ZupIT/docs-charles/content/en/Reference/Circles.md

 Circles indicate client segmentation and also support the version management created for a specific audience.

-Once the right people are chosen to have access to your release associated with a circle, Charles will generate a[ **series of business or performance metrics**]
-({{< ref path="/Reference/Metrics/Charles' metrics.md" lang="en">}}).
+Once the right people are chosen to have access to your release associated with a circle, Charles will generate a[ **series of business or performance metrics**]({{< ref path="/Reference/Metrics/Charles' metrics.md" lang="en">}}).
 This information will give you better hypothesis results or even a better view on a feature in analysis and that will enable more assertive tests.

 ## **How to create circles?**